toefel18/go-patan/README.md

 B is executed earlier than A!
 This differs from the java version of Patan and is a consequence of the non-blocking setup with channels.
 This is OK because patan is meant to give insight in the distribution of data over a longer period of time, not for individual measurements.

+**The lock based implementation is always up to date after each call**